top of page

 Skunks use their excrement as a means of communication.
 By marking their territory with feces, they signal to other skunks about their presence and establish territorial boundaries.
 This behaviour is crucial for avoiding conflicts and maintaining their living spaces, especially in areas where multiple skunks might inhabit nearby regions.

-The Role of Diet in Skunk Poop
+The Role of Diet in Skunk Feces

 Common Foods in a Skunk's Diet